 Many boats went by, but each of them had motors, and then, the tell-tale triangular profile of a single sailboat came toward us.
 It was far enough away that we couldn’t see it clearly but close enough to get a sense of what we were working with.
 We squinted our eyes to get a look at the people inside: trying to determine if there was only one passenger (seemed unwise), but no, there were two; trying to determine if those two were a couple on a romantic spree (seemed rude), but no, there was an older and a younger man.
 The ideal target: trustworthy and presumably up for adventure.
 I stood up and waved a large two-armed greeting to them.
 Then I stuck out my thumb and tipped my chin, “eh?”
 One of them seemed to shrug his shoulders in agreement, and that hint of suggestion was enough for me.

 I dove in and swam fast and strong toward their boat.
 It felt like I was flying through the water but when I lifted my head, I had only made it halfway there.
-The boat had been directly in front of me when the whole exchange began but it was moving at a good clip and the gap between us only got larger.
+The boat had been directly in front of me when the whole exchange began but the current was strong and the boat was moving at a good clip.
+Now the gap between us was bigger than when I’d started.
+Hadn’t I solved this physics problem before.
 It was clear I had to give up.
 From the water I waved at my would-be-hosts to say “I’m alright” and “thanks” and “haha, good try” and returned in a slow backstroke.

 So many ideas occur in the course of a single day but only a few of them ever break the boundary into reality.
 There are so many fire alarms I thought of pulling, so many boys I wanted to say “hi” to, so many times I just wanted to dance but felt inhibited.
 I failed to reach that sailboat, but it really doesn’t matter.
 Now the dream has a form in the real world.
 I know I can do it.
 What was once a “what if?” is now a “when?”
 One day, it will happen.